Job Description Summary

 - Set priorities and effectively manage time and resources.

-- Be a constructive and cooperative member of a team.
+- Be a constructive and collaborative member of a team.

 - Positively influence colleagues and develop collaborative relationships with a wide range of people.